aberta/simple-spreadsheet/README.md

 # simple-spreadsheet

-This is a small library to create simple spreadsheets in .xlsx format.
+This is a small library to create very simple spreadsheets in .xlsx format.
 No 3rd-party libraries are required.
+It's useful where you'd normally just write a .csv file for loading in to Excel but you want to control the formatting of numbers.
+Also, numbers entered as text have the "number entered as text" warning message suppressed.

 Three data-types are supported: